lionpkqq/StS-BlackRuseMod/README.md

 The Wiki is still under construction.
 Thanks for your patience!

 ## List of known issues ##
+* If you choose Elegance in the Ancient Writing event, both Elegance and Simplicity will be triggered (which is not a bad thing, to be honest).

 ## Credits / Acknowledgements ##
 * BlackRuse (https://github.com/lionpkqq): designer and programmer.